Terror suspect’s prison escape ‘clearly pre-planned’ – Met boss

 The prison is in the Tooting constituency, which Sadiq Khan represented as an MP for more than a decade until he was elected mayor of London in 2016.

-He said he was aware of “big problems” at the jail while he was an MP, including overcrowding and staff shortages, telling the PA news agency questions “will need answering” about the “link between government austerity and this man escaping”.
+He said he was aware of “big problems” at the jail while he was an MP, including overcrowding and staff shortages, telling PA questions “will need answering” about the “link between government austerity and this man escaping”.

 One former inmate, who worked alongside Khalife in the prison’s kitchens, said the escapee had struck him as “odd” and had told him he was “going to be famous”.